Pros and cons of condensing boilers

 A condensing boiler is a great water heating system that operates either by gas or oil.
 This boiler uses gas to warm the water, and this process releases carbon dioxide and water.
 The difference between a condensing boiler and the old system is that it uses big heat exchangers which move the gases to the heater.

 Modern boilers work better because they have condensing boilers.
-These boilers have a better heat exchanger which keeps over 80% of heat from fuels.
-The high energy bills made researchers create a heat generator that will cut costs and save you money on heating bills.
+These boilers have a better heat exchanger, which keeps over 80% of heat from fuels.
+The high energy bills have led researchers to create a heat generator that will cut costs and save you money on heating bills.
 It would be great to look at if you want to replace yours.

-You also need to choose your heating system carefully; it should bring enough heat to your house.
+You also need to choose your condensing boiler system carefully; it should bring enough heat to your house, and ideally, it should have great energy efficiency properties too.
 However, you should avoid oversized heaters because they might raise utility costs.
 You should consider the following things before buying a condenser;

 Pros of a condensing boiler

-Condensing boilers have several benefits over others because they are modern.
+Condensing boilers have several benefits over others, like conventional boilers, because they are modern.
 In countries like the UK, the government has required all their residents to use the condensing boiler and not any other type (this comes as part of their minimum C grade energy performance certificate requirements).
 This is the same case in the USA, and this shows how beneficial a boiling condenser is.
 The main pros of these boilers are;

 1. They are efficient

-These boilers have a 98% efficiency range but this depends on the model.
+These boilers have a 98% efficiency range, but this depends on the model.
 The latest condenser designs have a feature that prevents boilers from condensing when there is a heat exchange.
-Condensing boilers are 30% more efficient and that is why they are better than other non-condensing boilers.
+Condensing boilers are 30% more efficient, and that is why they are better than non-condensing boilers.
 They use waste heat to heat water before it gets into the boiler, and this acquires more heat from outside.

-According to Easy Boiler Company who specialise in boiler installations, condensing boilers get over 12% more heat than other boilers.
-They will help to lower your energy bills and your carbon footprint.
+According to Easy Boiler Company, which specialises in boiler installations, condensing boilers produce over 12% more heat than other boilers.
+They help lower energy bills and carbon footprints.
 These boilers are good alternatives to the standard heating system.
-Most non-condensing boilers are 79% efficient but the old one’s range at 50%.
+Most non-condensing boilers, i.e., houses with old boilers or older boiler systems, are 79% efficient, but the old ones range at 50%.
 The higher the boiler efficiency, the more money you will save.

 2. You will have a lower carbon footprint